topcoder-platform/submissions-api/README.md

 1. All JWT tokens provided in Postman environment file is created in JWT.IO with secret `mysecret`

-2. There are 3 tokens provided in the environment collection representing each role - Topcoder User, Copilot, Administrator
+2. There are 5 tokens provided in the environment collection representing each role - Topcoder User, Copilot, Administrator, non-role User, `empty` scope User

 3. DynamoDB performance seems to be slower in my testing